 Every day, thousands of South Australian motorists pull into service stations across the state, pop open their fuel caps and fill their cars with petrol.

-If the price is pushing a $1.60 a litre, we groan in disdain; if it’s closer to $1 a litre, we let out a sigh of relief.
+If the price is more than $1.80 a litre, we groan in disdain; if it’s closer to $1 a litre, we let out a sigh of relief.

 But why does the price fluctuate in the first place?

 The retail petrol price in Adelaide moves in cycles through troughs and peaks.
 In these cycles, prices steadily go down over a period of time, followed by a sharp increase which varies between 30 to 40 cents.

 According to the Australian Competition and Consumer Commission (ACCC), these petrol price cycles occur in markets where there is competition.